NTNU-IHB/FMU-proxy/README.md

 The JSON-RPC client and server implementation is found [here](https://github.com/markaren/YAJ-RPC).

 Clients has been implemented for all server end-points.
 A feature of the implemented clients is that they all implement the same interface.
-The interface is specified by FMI4j, allowing local and remote FMU instances to be used interchangebly in user code.
+The interface is specified by FMI4j, allowing local and remote FMU instances to be used interchangeably in user code.

-[The directory service](#directory_service) is also implemented in Kotlin.
+[The discovery service](#discovery_service) has also been implemented in Kotlin.

 #### FMU-proxy executable